 You may have a set of knives at home that work well for chopping veggies or meat—but they likely aren’t designed to cut your gourmet cheeses.
 Whether you consider yourself an expert or are just getting started on your at-home cheese journey, adding a few of these specialized knives into your kitchen drawer can make all the difference.

 What makes a good cheese knife?
 First, it should work with the cheese, not against it, and it shouldn’t make your precious cheeses crack or crumble.
 It should also be comfortable, easy to use, and, ideally, stylish in design.
-With these factors in mind, I took a look at the many cheese knives available out there and consulted Sid Cook, a certified master cheesemaker with Carr Valley Cheese, on what he thinks is worth your money.
+With these factors in mind, I took a look at the many cheese knives available out there and consulted Sid Cook, a certified Wisconsin Master Cheesemaker with Carr Valley Cheese, on what he thinks is worth your money.

 But first, Cook makes the case for why serious fromage lovers should consider buying dedicated cheese knives—just like chefs have different knives for prepping different meats and veggies.